Nondestructive photon counting in waveguide QED: Introduction

-\emph{Introduction.}---Single-photon detectors have a long history~\cite{Morton1949}, with a plethora of technologies available~\cite{Hadfield2009}.
+Single-photon detectors have a long history~\cite{Morton1949}, with a plethora of technologies available~\cite{Hadfield2009}.
 Applications in quantum optics, such as quantum state preparation, quantum metrology~\cite{Giovannetti2011}, entanglement distribution~\cite{Gisin2002}, and quantum computing~\cite{Knill2001,Kok2007} have placed a renewed focus on single-photon detectors capable of resolving the number of incoming photons.
-Perhaps the most promising technology in this regard are superconducting transition-edge sensors, which have been demonstrated to achieve a (per-photon) detection efficiency (percentage of detected photons) of $\eta\approx95\%$~\cite{Lita2008} and to distinguish up to seven photons, with a negligible dark count rate (clicks in the absence of incoming photons).
-They are based on the principle that near the critical temperature, the resistance of a superconductor is very sensitive to temperature changes, down to the level of single photon energies.
-While very impressive, this still implies that for a pulse containing seven photons, there is a $30\%$ chance of losing one.
+Perhaps most promising are superconducting transition-edge sensors, which have been demonstrated to achieve a (per-photon) detection efficiency (percentage of detected photons) of $\eta\approx95\%$~\cite{Lita2008} and to distinguish up to seven photons, with a negligible dark count rate (clicks in the absence of incoming photons).
+They are based on the principle that near the critical temperature, the resistance of a superconductor is very sensitive to temperature changes, down to the level of single-photon energies.
+While very impressive, the device is limited to optical photons, destroys the photonic state, and is difficult to scale.

-Another---rarely pursued---strategy, which does not rely on direct or indirect energy measurements, can generically be described as a setup in which incoming photons interact with a local degree of freedom that can be measured with a strong measurement, such as the state of a few-level system.
-This may enable a quantum non-demolition (QND) measurement of photon number~\cite{Raimond2001}.
-A proposal along those lines is to use electromagnetically-induced transparency to trap a light pulse (temporarily) in an atomic cloud, such that the number of photons can be read out by measuring how many atoms are in a particular state~\cite{Imamoglu2002}.
-However, reliably detecting the state of a few atoms in a large cloud is challenging, leading to measurement errors that reduce key figures of merit.